Trump says Dem rep 'fabricated' account of call to soldier's widow, has 'proof'

 Wilson told a local news outlet that Trump, during the five-minute phone call to the soldier’s widow, Myeshia Johnson, said her husband "knew what he signed up for ... but when it happens, it hurts anyway."
 She called the remarks insensitive.

-Wilson told CNN on Wednesday that she and other Johnson family members heard what Trump said because the call was put on a speakerphone.
+Wilson stood by her account Wednesday on Twitter.
+And on CNN, Wilson said she and other Johnson family members heard what Trump said because the call was put on a speakerphone.

 "I have proof, too," she countered.